-The Top 109 Free SEO Tools You Should Be Using
+110 Top SEO Tools That Are 100% Free

 Mobile SEO

-58. Mobile-First Index Checker
+57. Merkle Mobile-First Index Checker

-See how your website stacks up relative to SEO best practices depending on whether it’s your desktop or mobile version with Mobile-First Index Checker.
+See how your website stacks up relative to SEO best practices depending, on whether it’s your desktop or mobile version, with Mobile-First Index Checker.

 Test your website’s mobile-friendliness with Google’s Mobile-Friendly Testing tool.

-See how quickly your website loads with GTMetrix, discover what’s keeping it from loading as fast as possible, and see what steps to take to optimize load speed.
+See how quickly your website loads with GTMetrix.
+Discover what’s keeping it from loading as fast as possible, and see what steps to take to optimize load speed.

-A free content delivery network (CDN), which is a network of servers that gets your content to load faster by using a server closest to the person doing the loading.
+A free content delivery network (CDN) is a network of servers that gets your content to load faster by using a server closest to the person doing the loading.

 Free Multi-Tools

-SEMrush is an excellent keyword research SEO tool that, among other things, makes it easy to find out what keywords any page on the web is ranking for.
+Semrush is an excellent keyword research SEO tool that, among other things, makes it easy to find out what keywords any page on the web is ranking for.

 It provides detailed information about those keywords including their position in SERPs, the URLs to which they drive traffic, and the traffic trends over the past 12 months.